bmthlinux/NGL/README.md

 # NGL the NCCA Graphics Library

-This is the main source branch for the NCCA Graphics Library ngl.
+This is the final fixed NGL 6.x version and will no longer be changed, the master will eventually become V7.x with an experimental NGL7a being developed now.

 ## News

 NGL has been updated for 2017, The deprecated VertexArrayObject class has been removed and you should now use the VAOFactory and associated classes.